weavora/yii-wacf/README.md

 Access Control Events Handling
 ------------

-You could also handle access control filtering results using events.
+You can also handle access control filtering results using events.
 Extension provide 2 events: onAfterAccessFilterFail and onAfterAccessFilterSuccess.
-Could be useful when you want to prevent '403 Access denied' exception and use redirect instead.
+It can be useful when you want to prevent '403 Access denied' exception and use redirect instead.

 **Usage**